Nature of grant work

 The statutory pension and workplace accident insurance of grant recipients is handled by the Farmers’ Social Insurance Institution (Mela).
 The income that forms the basis of this insurance determines all of the benefits associated with the insurance and may also affect the benefits paid by the Social Insurance Institution of Finland (Kela).

 FUURT membership insurances – non-occupational travel and accident insurances – are valid all the time for grant recipients e.g. on work-related trips, as they are not insured by an employer.
-Please see more detailed information on the insurances here.
+Please see more information on the insurances here.

 In order to become a member of an unemployment fund, the applicant must be a salaried employee at the time of joining an unemployment fund, even if the employment is short-term.
-However, please note that the employment condition for earnings-related allowance requires at least 26 weeks of both employment and membership in an unemployment fund over the review period of 28 months before the start of the unemployment.
+However, please note that the employment condition for earnings-related daily allowance requires at least 26 weeks of both employment and membership in an unemployment fund over the review period of 28 months before the start of the unemployment.
 The employment does not have to be continuous.
 The employment condition is accrued by calendar weeks containing at least 18 hours of employment (or at least 8 hours of teaching).

 Grants are not taken into account when determining the amount of earnings-related unemployment benefit.
 Grant terms are not accepted for the employment condition of earnings-related allowance, but they extend the review period of the employment condition, which is why we do not recommend withdrawing from the fund during grant-funded work.

 A grant awarded for a purpose other than studying or a dissertation will be taken into account as income when determining daycare fees.